brettbailey04/MIST4610GroupProject1/README.md

 <img width="846" alt="Screenshot 2025-03-16 at 6 01 45 PM" src="https://github.com/user-attachments/assets/949137ca-1076-43f0-b68a-9c3f1e6cf1ca" />

 Query 2: This query lists out the total number of guests currently staying at the resort.
 This could be useful for a resort manager to see how many people have reservations at the resort in real time.
-This could also be useful to maximize profit similaryly to Query 1.
+This could also be useful to maximize profit similarly to Query 1.

 <img width="846" alt="Screenshot 2025-03-16 at 6 08 43 PM" src="https://github.com/user-attachments/assets/6bf3a655-8521-4004-8436-68f275484bfa" />